 How this works

 We combine the auction-time ad quality (including expected clickthrough rate, ad relevance, and landing page experience), the max.
-CPC bid, the Ad Rank thresholds, the competitiveness of an auction, the context of the person's search, and the expected impact of extensions and other ad formats to determine Ad Rank.
-When estimating the expected impact of extensions and ad formats, we consider such factors as the relevance, expected clickthrough rates, and the prominence of the extensions or formats on the search results page.
-Each advertiser’s Ad Rank is then used to determine where the ad appears and what types of extensions and other ad formats will show with the ad (or whether the ad or ad format will appear at all).
+CPC bid, the Ad Rank thresholds, the competitiveness of an auction, the context of the person's search, and the expected impact of assets and other ad formats to determine Ad Rank.
+When estimating the expected impact of assets and ad formats, we consider such factors as the relevance, expected clickthrough rates, and the prominence of the assets or formats on the search results page.
+Each advertiser’s Ad Rank is then used to determine where the ad appears and what types of assets and other ad formats will show with the ad (or whether the ad or ad format will appear at all).

 Also note that the competitiveness of an ad auction can affect your actual cost-per-click.
 If two ads competing for the same position have similar ad ranks, each will have a similar opportunity to win that position.
 But as the gap in ad rank between two advertisers’ ads grows, the higher-ranking ad will be more likely to win but also may pay a higher cost-per-click for the benefit of the increased certainty of winning.
 This same pricing dynamic applies for each ad position down the search results page.
 In this way, your actual cost-per-click is influenced not only by the competitor immediately below you but also by the competitors below them.